Glen Bell: West Side and Cherry Valley Railroad

 In the late 1970s, Bell opened a tourist railroad at Tuolumne, California.
 This gauge railroad used the lower section of the track and several steam locomotives of the West Side Lumber Company railway.
 The operation offered boat rides on the old mill pond and RV parking.
 In the initial plan, there were themed areas of the park with restaurants and stores.
 Glen Bell was able to locate and purchase old equipment (trains, cars, water towers, etc.) that were used in logging operations and brought to the park.
 It closed in the early 1980s after falling traffic.

 The property was eventually sold off to the Tuolumne tribe of the Mi Wuk Natives who have developed the land including event grounds.

 Death

-Bell died from Parkinson's disease on January 16, 2010, at age 86 in Rancho Santa Fe, California, leaving a wife, Martha; two sons; one daughter; four grandchildren; and three sisters.
+Bell died from Parkinson's disease on January 16, 2010, at age 86 in Rancho Santa Fe, California, leaving wife, Martha; two sons; one daughter; four grandchildren; and three sisters.